ImNotThatGood/Certs/README.md

 # Certs
-Everything but the true or false works
+Everything but the true or false I think